 On Wisconsin Room, Red Gym

-The Center for Research on College-Workforce Transitions and the Morgridge Center for Public Service are co-sponsoring a workshop and discussion with New York University Professor Gary Anderson for UW-Madison students, staff, and faculty who are conducting or planning to conduct Community-Based Participatory Action Research.
+The Center for Research on College-Workforce Transitions and the Morgridge Center for Public Service co-sponsored a workshop and discussion with New York University Professor Gary Anderson for UW-Madison students, staff, and faculty who conduct or plan to conduct Community-Based Participatory Action Research.

 Gary L. Anderson is Professor of Educational Leadership at NYU Steinhardt.
 A former high school teacher and principal, he has published on topics such as critical ethnography, participatory action research, new policy networks, and the new professional.
 His recent books include The Politics of Education Policy in an Era of Inequality with Sonia Horsford & Janelle Scott (2019, Routledge) and The Action Research Dissertation with Kathryn Herr (2014, Sage).

 Wednesday, April 10, 2019 • 12-1:30pm

 Dr. Michael Tomlinson provided a critical overview of the problem and construct of graduates’ employability, charting its evolution and the ways in which it has been conceptually and politically applied in understanding macro-level changes between higher education (HE) systems and the labor market.
 The talk drew on evidence from the perspectives of students and graduates making the transitions from HE to formal employment, examining the challenges for their career readiness and employment prospects.
 It explored salient issues relating to the resources, career values, and identities which graduates develop through and beyond HE.